 WHAT MAKES THIS WINE UNIQUE?

-Pazo de Galegos is located in Valle del Ulla, one of the sought after subzones in Rías Baixas.
-This subzone has a drier, warmer climate, which allows the difficult-to-ripen Albariño grape to reach full maturity consistently year after year.
-Pazo de Galegos is a small estate that produces less than 2,000 cases per year.
-This wine is a textbook example of Albariño produced from old vines that were planted since 1945.
+Pazo de Galegos is located in Valle del Ulla, one of the most sought-after of the 5 subzones in Rías Baixas.
+This area has a drier, warmer climate, which allows its flagship grape, Albariño, to ripen perfectly year after year.
+Pazo de Galegos is a small family property that produces less than 2,000 cases of wine per year, and which has lovingly maintained the original stone house and small shrine that welcomes pilgrims on the route to Santiago de Compostela, which is a short distance away.
+This wine is a textbook example of Albariño produced from old vines.
 The wine is made using only natural yeast to respect the flavors of its terroir.

 2015 91VM; 2014 91VM; 2013 91IWC